|

 the Merkava Mk.3 include the Merkava Mk.3A, 3B, and 3D.
 Production

 of the Merkava Mk.3 ceased in 2003.
-It's successor became the
+Its successor became the

 Merkava Mk.4.